 What are the benefits of VCA organ donation?
 Is there a benefit?
 The answer is unequivocally yes.
-Donation of VCA grafts does not reduce the availability or number of solid organs donated.
+OPOs with experience recovering VCAs report VCA donation does not reduce the availability or number of solid organs donated.
 VCA donation makes the precious gift a family has made, more so.
 Several years ago an individual with a severely disfigured face was recorded attending a Christmas lighting ceremony outside a busy department store window.
 People stared at him.
 Children turned away in fear.
 A year later the individual attended the same Christmas event, but this time after his face transplant.
-This time the crowd just watched the busy window; as did the recipient.
+This time the crowd just watched the busy window, as did the recipient.
 The generosity of a donor family changed his life and the lives of several other patients by giving him the gift of acceptance and normalcy.

 The goal of this document is to provide information to OPOs that are considering collaboration with VCA transplant programs.
-VCA transplants are successfully performed involving procurements outside DSA or regional boundaries.
-The Jewish Hospital (Louisville, KY) successfully transplanted an upper limb that was procured in Texas.
-We hope these guidelines provide a path to increase the utilization of the precious resources for the patients and families that can benefit.
+VCA transplants are successfully performed involving recoveries outside DSA or regional boundaries.
+The Committee hope these guidelines provide a path to increase the utilization of the precious resources for the patients and families that can benefit.